twrecked/hass-aarlo/README.md

 2020-01-21 11:44:50 DEBUG (ArloEventStream) [pyaarlo] async ping response subscriptions/XXXXXX-XXX-XXXXXXX_web
 ```

-_If you fancy poking around and trying to find out what it going wrong.
-If you
+_If you fancy poking around and trying to find out what it going wrong, dive
-fancy diving in, and please do, searching for `ERROR` and any reference to
+in, searching for `ERROR` and any reference to `traceBack` is a good place
-`traceBack` is a good place to start._
+to start._

 #### Basic Debug
 You can turn this on by adding the following to your `configuration.yaml`